pw-64/TabCollector/README.md

 ### Contributors
 Please see [CONTRIBUTING.md](https://github.com/pw-64/TabCollector/blob/main/CONTRIBUTING.md) for information on contributing to this repository.

-Thank you very much to everyone that contributes to this project:
+Thank you very much to everyone that contributes to this project.
-- @pw-64 (placeholder)